Dominick Argento Chamber Opera Competition

 Congratulations to Tawnie Olson, composer, and Roberta Barker, librettist, whose work, Sanctuary and Storm, was selected as the winner of the Dominick Argento Chamber Opera Competition from the finalists at the 2022 National Conference in St. Augustine.

 This work will be produced in its entirety by Arizona State University at the January 2024 National Conference in Phoenix/Tempe, on Wednesday, January 3, 2024.

 About the Competition

-The Dominick Argento Chamber Opera Competition encourages the composition and performance of short operas especially useful in opera workshops and other training venues.
+The Dominick Argento Chamber Opera Competition encourages the composition and performance of chamber-scale operas for production in college, university, and conservatory opera programs as well as young artist programs.
 The competition runs in two-year cycles.
 In the first year, composers submit scores for preliminary judging.
-Three finalists are chosen and excerpts from those operas are presented at the annual convention (odd years) for competition.
-The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA convention the following year (even years).
+Three finalists are chosen and excerpts from those operas are presented at the national conference for competition.
+The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA conference the following year.

 - All submissions must be unpublished operas not accepted by a publisher for either publication or rental.

 - Performance of a work (unless by a major opera company) does not disqualify it for submission.

 - Orchestration: Maximum of 20 players

 - Applicants may submit more than one opera provided that each conforms to competition guidelines.